 The first thing to determine is whether or not you are bringing the dog to your home or you are going to theirs.
 If you already have pets, consider how your pets will react to a strange dog in their home.
 And, consider whether or not your house it pet safe.

-Do you have a pet-safe area for the dog to stay?
-Are your yard and garden free or plants that are toxic to animals?
+Do you have a pet-safe area for the dog to stay in?
+Are your yard and garden free of plants that are toxic to animals?
 These are things to mention to the pet parents.

 It may be easiest for the dog if you go to your friend’s home.
 The dog is already familiar with the home and the smells in the home.
 They have a favorite spot, a pet bed, and familiar surroundings.